 ESWL involves the administration of a series of shock waves to the targeted stone.
 The shock waves, which are generated by a machine called a lithotripter, are focused by X-ray onto the kidney stone.
 The shock waves travel into the body, through skin and tissue, reaching the stone where they break it into small fragments.
 For several weeks following treatment, those small fragments are passed out of the body in the urine.

-- Q Why is a stent used to treat kidney stones?
+- Q How do medications treat kidney stones?

 - Q Can drinking dark beer help pass a kidney stone?

 - Q What procedures help treat kidney stones?